 Due to the nature of our pupils, we find that the majority of children who attend Golden Hill on a 12-week referral are significantly behind age related expectations.
-It is therefore important that those children are provided with the best learning opportunities possible and leave Golden Hill with a good understanding of place value and the four operations.
-This will be done through the Red Rose scheme and these children will concentrate on these aspects only.
+It is therefore important that those children are provided with the best learning opportunities possible and leave Golden having had an effective and positive learning experience.
+This will be done through the Red Rose Maths Mastery scheme of work.